-Traditional Stone-built Micro-dams project is part of the general program of the Mediterranean Islands Collective (MIC), an initiative instigated and supported by the MAVA Foundation, which aspires to develop an Action Plan to guarantee the sustainability of the Mediterranean islands.
+Traditional Stone weirs project is part of the general program of the Mediterranean Islands Collective (MIC), an initiative instigated and supported by the MAVA Foundation, which aspires to develop an Action Plan to guarantee the sustainability of the Mediterranean islands.
 In this project MedINA collaborates with WWF Greece and the Hellenic Institute of Speleological Research (HISR).
-Building on the successful micro-dams project in Kythera, led by MedINA and its local partner, the Kytherian Foundation for Culture and Development in September 2020, this new project aims to scientifically demonstrate the value of traditional stone-built micro-dams and use the acquired experience for scaling up the approach and replicate it in other Mediterranean islands.
+Building on the successful traditional stone weirs project in Kythera, led by MedINA and its local partner, the Kytherian Foundation for Culture and Development in September 2020, this new project aims to scientifically demonstrate the value of traditional stone weirs and use the acquired experience for scaling up the approach and replicate it in other Mediterranean islands.

 In small islands, water has always been in demand.
-Traditionally, local communities have used a variety of approaches to address water scarcity, like small reservoirs, wells, cisterns built in houses’ basements, etc. Among the various techniques, small stone-built dams along the riverbeds of ephemeral and seasonal streams, were common practice.
+Traditionally, local communities have used a variety of approaches to address water scarcity, like small reservoirs, wells, cisterns built in houses’ basements, etc. Among the various techniques, small stone weirs along the riverbeds of ephemeral and seasonal streams, were common practice.
 The purpose of these semi-permanent structures was to reduce the water flow and collect small amounts of water that could be later used for irrigation.
-However, these small dams were also significant for two additional reasons:
+However, these small weirs were also significant for two additional reasons:

 1. Increase water percolation and enrich aquifers.
-Flow velocity is reduced and water is restrained in these small dams.
+Flow velocity is reduced and water is restrained in these small weirs.
 As a result, more water penetrates in the soil.

 2. They constitute small biodiversity hotspots.
 The shallow ponds created are small oases for the arid island systems, thus being suitable habitats for many flora and fauna, especially during the dry periods.